dfo-pacific-science/dfo-salmon-ontology/docs/ontology_applications/FSAR_Tracer_PRD_CQs.md

 ---

-## 2b) Global Acceptance Criteria
+## 2d) Global Acceptance Criteria

 **A1.
 Benchmarks:** Each SMU year must include at least one LRP and one USR entity with derivation metadata (method, inputs, time window), version/DOI or commit, and an executable regeneration link (stored query or code pointer).
+Benchmarks must display type, value, method, sensitivity flags, and link to method/code provenance.

 **A2.
 Uncertainty:** Status decision must include interval or categorical uncertainty; where estimates are downgraded, the downgrade criterion (from SKOS scheme) is recorded and shown.
+Key estimates must include CI or flagged rationale for absence; status shows P(Green/Amber/Red) or a CI note.

 **A3.
-Policy & Legal Readiness:** "Ready" requires: WSP zone computed and justified; named Harvest Control Rule with parameters and version; Fisheries Act Fish Stocks check (below-LRP flag) and, if true, link to Rebuilding Plan.
+Policy & Legal Readiness:** "Ready" requires: WSP zone computed and justified; named Harvest Control Rule with parameters and version; Fisheries Act Fish Stocks check (below-LRP flag) and, if true, link to Rebuilding Plan. `belowLRP` = true requires a valid Rebuilding Plan link or shows Missing-Critical.

 **A4.
 Change Log:** Advice Trace Pack must include structured deltas vs. previous FSAR: data, methods, benchmarks, status, advice, rationale.
+Lead Author can export a Change Summary page between cycles.

 **A5.
 CU Accounting:** CU list for the SMU must explicitly list included, excluded, and proxied CUs with machine-readable justification; GSI usage (Yes/No), sample sizes, and assignment uncertainty.
+Any CU ≠ "included" requires justification + reviewer sign-off or it fails validation (flagged Missing-Critical).

 **A6.
 Intake & Validation:** Controlled‑vocab fields are enforced via SKOS; SHACL + R validator must pass all critical checks before a submission becomes "Ready".
 Validation returns structured errors (severity, row/col, code, fix‑hint).
 Submission lifecycle is Draft → Validated → Ready → Ingested, with audit events and human approval before ingestion.
+Authors resolve all Critical errors locally; validator returns 0 Critical before upload is permitted.

+**A7.
+GSI Risk Assessment:** If stock is mixed-fishery AND `gsiUsed` = false → show risk chip ("No GSI apportionment") and require rationale.
+GSI usage fields must include `gsiUsed` (bool), `gsiSampleSize` (int), `gsiAssignmentUncertainty` (text/CI or % misID), `baseline_reference`.

+**A8.
+Executive KPIs:** Exec sees coverage and completeness at a glance; Reviewer filters by risk type to accelerate audits.
+Exec sees a red "Policy trigger" chip whenever an SMU is below LRP and a Rebuilding Plan link is present.

+**A9.
+Lead Author Workflow:** Lead Author can generate a "submission-ready" trace pack with benchmarks, uncertainty notes, proxy decisions, and methods provenance in ≤2 clicks.

+**A10.
+Reviewer Verification:** Reviewer can verify benchmark method & code version; GSI sample size & uncertainty are visible where relevant.
+From any status tile, user can open drawer and reach all evidence links ≤2 clicks.

 ---

-## 2c) Architecture Pattern & SPSR (Django) Integration
+## 2e) Architecture Pattern & SPSR (Django) Integration

 **Context:** SPSR is a **layered monolith** today (Presentation → Application → Domain → Infrastructure).
 The Advice Trace should respect that layering, add a thin ontology/graph layer, and keep a clean **contract** between SPSR data and the trace UI.